 Julia is a Nova Scotian performer and theatre educator.
 She has had the fortune of performing on some of North America’s largest stages including three companies of the Tony Award winning hit Kinky Boots (Broadway, 1st Nat Tour & Mirvish).
-Julia is currently playing Jenna in The Grand London and Theatre Aquarius’s Waitress.
-Most recently Julia was an alternate for Seymour, Howard and Boleyn in Mirvish’s SIX The Musical.
+Julia most recently played Jenna in The Grand London and Theatre Aquarius’s critically acclaimed Waitress.
+Coming up you can see Julia starring as Anne Hathaway in Mirvish Production’s & Juliet.
+Julia was an alternate for Seymour, Howard and Boleyn in Mirvish’s SIX The Musical.
 Select credits include: Mildred & Helen’s Mother in the World Premiere of Kelly v.
 Kelly (Musical Stage), Doralee in 9 to 5 (Citadel), Persephone in the North American premiere of Mythic (Segal), Val Clark in The Stratford Festival’s A Chorus Line, Dorothy Alternate in the North American premiere of Andrew Lloyd Webber’s The Wizard of Oz (1st Nat tour, Mirvish), Casey in First Date (Mayfield), Katharine Plummer in Disney’s Newsies (Drayton).

 Julia’s stage career intertwines with her passion for theatre education, which resulted in the founding of Coach With Julia in 2018.
 Her studio takes her around the country teaching contemporary vocal technique, acting through song and theatre dance.
 Julia is a proud student of the Institute For Vocal Advancement, where she trains in vocal education, as well as a graduate of Sheridan College’s prestigious Music Theatre Program.